SKopecz/PositiveIntegrators.jl/docs/src/stratospheric_reaction_benchmark.md

 Apart from `SSPMPRK22(0.5, 1.0)` all schemes perform quite similar.
 We choose `MPRK22(1.0)` and `MPRK43II(0.5)` for comparisons with other schemes.

-For the chosen time step sizes none of the above used standard schemes generates nonnegative solutions.
+For the chosen time step sizes none of the above used standard schemes provides nonnegative solutions.

 ```@example stratreac
 # select reference MPRK methods